ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

     g.
 Once you click create, it will automatically create a new `authentik-proxy` container that will handle authentication.

     h.
-Note: it may take some time to setup the proxy, be patient
+It may take some time to download and setup the proxy, be patient

     :::note

-    This `authentik-proxy` container (and also any associated networks) will **not** be deleted if the Compose stack is removed since the container is not defined in the Compose file.
+    This `authentik-proxy` container (and also any associated networks it's connected to) will **not** be deleted if the Compose stack is removed since the container is not defined in the Compose file and the container is using those networks

     :::